solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 > Intructor Note: Remind the students about the concepts learnt in the first part of the workshop.
 Review the first Python code introduced and the types you have covered.

-> Instructore Note: Start a Jupyter notebook and show the students how to use it.
+> Instructor Note: Start a Jupyter notebook and remind the students how to use it.

+### Instructions for students
+We recommend using a Jupyter notebook for this guided practice.
+This makes it easier for all as it is homogenous for various environments (mac, win, linux).

+1. Open Jupyter: in a terminal type
+`jupyter notebook`
+2. Navigate to an appropriate folder where your work will be saved
+3. On the top-right-hand-side click in the button called "New" and select "Python 2"
+4. Voilà, you are ready to type the commands we will cover below

 ### Control Flow